claudis95/tvheadend-plex-kodi/README.md

 ---

 ## Troubleshooting and Tips
+- **Driver Issue**:
+  - Check if Linux System recognizes the tuner otherwise search the internet for the model and if it is supported by the system
 - **Buffering Issues**:
   - Check network bandwidth and reduce stream quality if necessary.
 - **EPG Not Loading**: